• Natural Gas News

 LNG could be sourced from as close as the east coast of Australia.
 Once imported, it could be delivered to Contact Energy’s 377-MW combined-cycle power station in Taranaki, the nearby 200-MW Stratford station, or Genesis Energy’s Huntley power plant, built to run on either gas or coal.
 Contact’s plant was on track to be closed this year, but it may well yet stay open, company CEO Mike Fuge told local news agency Newsroom on August 15.
 That is, if a secure source of gas supply can be found for the next 20 years.

-Given six years of limited exploration for new reserves, LNG is very likely the only option to avoid the closure of the plant and potentially others like it.
+Given six years of limited exploration for new reserves, LNG may be the only option to avoid the closure of the plant and potentially others like it.
 The government estimated in July that New Zealand only had enough reserves remaining to last for 8.7 years of current consumption.
 Reserves dropped by 20% last year alone.

 Gas-fired power generation will be needed to support further uptake of renewables and may even need to be expanded for this task, and for eliminating remaining coal use.
 Energy Resources Aotearoa estimated last year that New Zealand would need an additional 380 MW of gas-fired capacity by 2038 to back up renewables.